YeeTone/A3-CS109-2023Spring/docs/Readme.md

 * The tetromino will not be rotated.
 * If one line is completely filled, the grids in this line will be eliminated.
 * If one tetromino exceeds the upper bound of the field (touching the bound is acceptable), the game will be ended immediately.
-* If a line is filled and the upper bound is exceeded at the same time, you should first eliminate the line and see if the upper bound is still being exceeded.
+* If a line is filled and the upper bound is exceeded at the same time, you should first eliminate the line, then check the upper bound.

 Below is the 7 types of tetrominoes.